We know why you're here.

-While an irresistible Facebook ad headline is a must-have for having a high CTR, there's another excellent placement for your most important message.
+While an irresistible Facebook ad headline is a must-have for having a high click-through rate, there's another excellent placement for your most important message.

 As you already know from previous points, people's eyes usually rest first on your ad image.
-Which makes it a perfect real estate for placing your most important value proposition.
+This makes it perfect real estate for placing your most important value proposition.

-What you might not have been aware of is that the ad campaign objective can have a strong impact on your ads' CTR and cost-per-conversion.
+You might not know that the ad campaign objective can have a powerful impact on your ads' CTR and cost-per-conversion.

-As you select the campaign objective of Brand Awareness or Reach, you're basically telling Facebook you're interested in the maximum number of people seeing your ads, not necessarily clicking on them.
+If you select the campaign objective of Brand Awareness or Reach, you're basically telling Facebook you're interested in the maximum number of people seeing your ads, not clicks.

-Unfortunately, there's no Facebook ad optimization method that would ask Facebook to increase your ads' click-through rate.
+Unfortunately, there's no Facebook ad optimization method that asks Facebook to increase your ads' click-through rate.

-But that doesn't mean you couldn’t make some PPC magic happen.
+But that doesn't mean you can't make some PPC magic happen.

 Let me teach you a Facebook ad bidding trick.

-Here’s the same trick taken a step further: optimize your Facebook ad delivery for Conversions.
-Now, Facebook's algorithms focus on getting people to click on your ads and convert.
+The same trick taken a step further: optimize your Facebook ad delivery for Conversions.
+Now, Facebook's algorithm focuses on getting people to click on your ads and convert.

 And boom.
 You've got a better chance at higher CTR and more conversions.

-If you're featuring several products in one ad, it can be overwhelming.
-That being said, if you want to put a bigger budget toward one campaign as opposed to a few smaller ones that show one product each, you can use line and color separators to make imagery easier to look at as well as clearly distinguish each product.
+That being said, if you want to put a bigger budget toward one campaign as opposed to a few smaller ones that show one product each, you can use line and color separators to make imagery easier to look at and clearly distinguish each product.

 What does including social proof in your ads actually mean?